 You can't have ESC fitted if your car doesn't have it as the system is installed and tailored to each model’s characteristics.

 What is the difference between ESC and ESP?

-Is it safe to drive with ESC off?
+Is it safe to drive with electronic stability control switched off?

 You shouldn’t turn off the ESC, especially on public roads.
 It’s considered dangerous to do so.

 What do I do if the electronic stability control fails?

 It’s a complex system using many different sensors to work effectively.
 That’s why quite a few things could go wrong.

 Sometimes the ESC or ESP dashboard warning light might flash when driving on slippery surfaces.
 This could be an indication that it’s working.